amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I insert a valid email
 >
-> Then I should see a notification saying "Insert the code sent to your email" before change the password
+> Then I should see a notification saying "Insert the code sent to your email"

 **Scenario: Changing to a new password with two-step verification activated (phone number)
-> Given that I activated the *two-step verification* option in my account
+> Given that the *two-step verification* option in my account is activated
 >
 > And I click the "Forgot password?" button
 >